Joint Optimization of Communications and Federated Learning Over the Air: Proof of Theorem

 Rewriting \eqref{con:pmax} and replacing $|w_{i,t}|$ with $(|w_{t-1}|+\eta)$, we obtain the maximum acceptable $b_{t}$ of the $i$-th worker as

-Accordingly, $b_{t}$ can be chosen from $\{b_{k,t}^{\text{Max}}\}_{k=1}^U$.
+Accordingly, $b_{t}$ should be chosen from $\{b_{i,t}^{\max}\}_{i=1}^U$.
 Once $b_{t}$ is determined, $\bm{\beta}_{t}$ can be determined by verifying whether the transmit power meets the condition in \eqref{power_limitation}.
-As a result, we can obtain a reduced solution space of the optimization problem \textbf{P2} as
+As a result, we obtain a reduced solution space of the optimization problem \textbf{P2} as

 with

 where

 is the Heaviside step function.